 Start with the first stone in the series.
 Put on gloves and safety goggles.
 Insert a sharp kitchen or garden knife into the turf next to the stone and trace around the stone, cutting or sawing through the turf as you go.
 Cut all the way around the stone.
 You may find it easier to use a long-handled half-moon edger that you can step on to cut through the turf.

 Remove the stone.
 Use a gardener's trowel to remove the turf in the middle of the area.
 You should be removing turf all the way to the soil, usually in large handfuls that expose the root bundles under the tufts of grass.
 Save this turf for filling bare spots in your lawn.

 Tamp down the bare soil area with your feel or with a tamping tool.
 You want to compact the ground under the paving stone.
 The soil should be compacted enough that when you strike it with your fist, no significant impression is made in the dirt.

-Repeat this operation with all the remaining stones in the run.
+Repeat this procedure with all the remaining stones along the path, adjusting as needed to make it a smooth, easy-to-walk experience.

 Fill in any gaps between the stones with more sand, loose soil or plugs of the excavated turf.
 Alternately, dampen the sand and tuck rooted sprigs of a low-growing or creeping plant, such as thyme (Thymus vulgaris, USDA hardiness zones 5-9), Johnny jump-ups (Viola tricolor) or Scotch moss (Sagina subulata, zones 4-8) into the spaces.
 Press gently so the roots are firmly secured in the sand or soil.
 Keep moist until the plants are actively growing.